 Some people are saying pull the plug, eat the loss and close the show.
 Even if the show opens, it has to sell out every seat in every show for a decade before it breaks even.
 That’s not going to happen, I don’t care how good the show is.
 Even the NY Department of Labor and OSHA have threatened to shut it down.

 I say keep at it.
-To paraphrase Peter Parker’s dad, with great budgets come great responsibilities.
+To paraphrase Peter Parker’s uncle, with great budgets come great responsibilities.
 Broadway shows are almost always a money losing proposition.
 Maybe not a $65 million money pit of delays and injuries, but still not a profitable thing.
 If a move is not working, change it or cut it.
 Don’t just keep doing it, hoping for the best.
 That’s how people get hurt.
 Or worse.
 If you can’t keep enough stunts in the show to make the story interesting, then it’s time to consider shutting it down.
 Until then, just cut the moves that are sending people to the hospital and make the show happen.
 Every week you postpone is another million you will never get back.

 Oh, the whole reason I started this little rant is so I could post this video of Taiwan’s Apple News giving Spider-Man the animated news treatment.